MusaOzcetin/IPE/program_finder_logic.md

    - Output up to three programs (0–3 allowed) using their title in the study_program_webpages.json.
    - Titles must be copied verbatim from the candidate object in the study_program_webpages.json; drop any row that fails identity validation.
    - Before presenting study programs:
-     - Double check the title's existence in the study_program_webpages.json.
-If the candidate program title not exists in the study_programs_webpages.json, DO NOT suggest that program.
-Take your time doing the double check.
-Do not assume title's existence.
-Title has to be a value of a key named 'title' inside a single object.

 5. disclaimer:
    - Output the disclaimer message: "These study programs are selected based on your interest.
 You can find further details about the presented study programs and all other programs offered by TU Berlin here: